+Name:

+DOB: Mosaic ID:

+Ethnicity: Gender:

+Address: Sibling(s):

-Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
-Yes / No ls the child open to Early Help?
-Yes / No Does the child have a disability or SEN?
+Is the child open to CSWS?
+Yes / No Is the child open to Early Help?
+Yes / No

+Does the child have a disability or SEN?
 Is the child attending an educational provision?
-(Please state) Yes / No What type of educational provision does the child attend?
-(Please state details of their timetable and attendance) What service(s) are currently working with the child?
-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE □
+Yes / No

+What type of educational provision does the child attend?
+(Please state details of their timetable and attendance)

+What service(s) are

+currently working

+with the child?

+Type of 005 005

+Exploitation: CSE CCE Both CSE & CCE

+(please tick) Ш

-Has the child experienced online Yes / No
+Has the child Yes / No

+experienced online 103 / 110

 abuse?

-(If yes, please state which online platforms/names)
+(If yes, please state which

+online platforms/names) , ,

-Has a Child Exploitat ion Risk (please Date of last
+Has a Child Exploitati (please Date of last

-Assessment (Toolkit) been delete) toolkit:
+Assessment (Toolkit) k delete) toolkit:

-completed? (please tic Yes / No
+completed? (please tic 1 Yes / No

-Assessed Level of w Risk Mediu um Risk High
+Assessed Level of w Risk Medi um Risk High

 Risk: Risk

 VRMP in place?
 Yes / No Has there Yes / No

 been an

 FGC?

 Has a Mapping Yes / No Is the child Yes / No

 Meeting taken part of a peer

 place? group of

 children

 identified as

 being at risk of

+exploitation?

-Has the child been exploitation?
+Has the child been

 discussed at MACE

 previously?

 If so, please provide a

-summary of previous
+summary of previous MACE actions /

-MACE actions / interventions.
+interventions.

 What is the main

 presenting issue(s):

 What is happening right

-now for the child that you are concerned about in
+now for the child that you

-relation to potential
+are concerned about in relation to potential

-exploitation? (eg. If the
+exploitation? (e.g., If the

-child is going missing, how often, where do they go
+child is going missing, how

-missing to if known, what
+often, where do they go missing to if known, what

-do missing episodes look

-like?)
-Consider what the

-associated risk(s) are.
+do missing episodes look like?)
+Consider what the associated risk(s) are.
+What concern(s) are the presenting issue(s) causing?

-What concern(s)

-are the presenting

-issue(s) causing?

 What are you worried will happen to the child?
 What or who are protective factor(s) in the child's life?